fjod/Reinforced-wiki/Unit-Test.md

 Test data entries contains hash of the query.
 It is being computed by feature that was used to produce this query.
 Hash is needed to check query consistency itself (even if query order seems to be maintained).

 *Example:* the same setup with services `A` and `B` but you changed some `.Where` criterias.
-ORM feature will compute the hash of expression and if it is different - test fails again because we cannot be sure anymore that logic works correctly.
+ORM feature will compute the hash of expression and if it is different - test fails again because we cannot be sure that logic works correctly.

 ## Commands order